 At a technology potential level, power offtake and incentive regimes remain important parameters alongside the strength of natural resource and capacity forecasts.
 However, we have reassessed and reweighted the various mechanisms (e.g., feed-in tariffs, premium tariffs, auctions, green certificates) to take account of the increasingly complex tradeoffs between price, volume and policy risks.

 Technology weightings continue to be based on current and projected investment volumes.
 This means that solar in particular is continuing to increase in importance as a proportion of the overall weighting, even taking into account the higher $/MW value of some other technologies.
 This also reflects the fact that solar typically creates a broader range of opportunities, given its flexibility and scalability across a range of applications and a growing number of markets globally.

 Each parameter within the five pillars comprises a series of datasets that are converted into a score 1-5 and weighted to generate parameter scores.
 These are then weighted again to produce pillar scores and then an overall RECAI score and ranking.
 Weightings are based on our assessment of the relative importance of each dataset, parameter and pillar in driving investment and deployment decisions.
 Each technology is also allocated a weighting based on its share of historical and projected investment levels.

 Separate to the main index, our technology-specific indices rankings reflect a weighted average score across the technology-specific parameters and a combined score covering our other macro and energy market parameters, since some markets may be highly attractive for specific technologies but face other major barriers to entry.

 Datasets are based on publicly available or purchased data, EY analysis or adjustments to third-party data.
 We are unable to publicly disclose the underlying datasets or weightings used to produce the indices.
-However, if you would like to discuss how our RECAI analysis could help your business decisions or transactions, please contact the senior advisor, Phil Dominy.
+However, if you would like to discuss how our RECAI analysis could help your business decisions or transactions, please contact the report's senior advisor, Phil Dominy.